 Indonesia aims to cut 2022 bond issuance by at least 100 trln rupiah

-Indonesia will try to reduce its 2022 bond issuance target by at least 100 trillion rupiah ($6.97 billion) to better manage its fiscal deficit funding tools amid rising global market uncertainty, its finance minister said on Tuesday.
+Indonesia plans to reduce its 2022 bond issuance target by at least 100 trillion rupiah ($6.97 billion) to better manage the financing of its fiscal deficit amid rising global market uncertainty, the country's finance minister said on Tuesday.

-JAKARTA, March 22 (Reuters) - Indonesia will try to reduce its 2022 bond issuance target by at least 100 trillion rupiah ($6.97 billion) to better manage its fiscal deficit funding tools amid rising global market uncertainty, its finance minister said on Tuesday.
+JAKARTA, March 22 (Reuters) - Indonesia plans to reduce its 2022 bond issuance target by at least 100 trillion rupiah ($6.97 billion) to better manage the financing of its fiscal deficit amid rising global market uncertainty, the country's finance minister said on Tuesday.

-"Last year we have reduced our bond issuance, our deficit that was previously 1,000 trillion rupiah was cut to around 800 trillion rupiah," Sri Mulyani Indrawati said on a CNBC Indonesia talkshow.
+"Last year we have reduced our bond issuance, our deficit that was previously 1,000 trillion rupiah was cut to around 800 trillion rupiah," Sri Mulyani Indrawati told a CNBC Indonesia talkshow.

 "This year we will reduce further.
 Recently we've calculated at least we can cut by 100 trillion rupiah, maybe more," she added.